brettv30/Honors-Senior-Research/README.md

 - We found that the average accuracy of the decision tree was 0.92006, the random forest was 0.95481, and the non-tuned gradient boosted model was 0.95547.
 After tuning the hyperparameters of the gradient boosted model we were able to improve the accuracy to 0.95849, thus proving that the tuned gradient boosted model was the best performer out of the group when attempting to classify homicide rates between NORMAL and LOW.

 # Moving Forward
-- We transitioned from using R to using the DataRobot software as a means to use neural networks to analyze the data.
-This was done in an effort to get me comfortable with creating artifical neural networks as well as learning about the operations within a recursive neural network.
+- A final milestone for the semester was to determine what type of Neural Network (CNN or RNN) would have preformed better on the data set.
+Then we wrote a small paper analyzing the exact hyperparameters of the Neural Network as well as outlined our expectations for the Network's performance.